mrrva/media/README2.md

 ![logo](https://github.com/mrrva/media/blob/master/github_logo.png "The Garlic Network")

 The Garlic Network (TGN) is an open-source decentralized peer-to-peer network.
-This component is service for servers which work under Linux.
+This is node service for servers with white IP which work under Linux.

 ## What does it do?
-This project find other users and communicate with they for building one big virtual network.
-It means that project makes private network inside the internet.
+This project find other users and communicate with them for building one big virtual network.
+It means the project makes private network inside the internet.

 ## Feature:
+- It helps to send anonymous encrypted packeges to any user of the network.
 - There aren't central servers.
 Each node of network is independent router.
-- It helps to send anonymous encrypted packeges to any user of the network.
 - Fully anonymity.
 Project uses garlic method of roating.
 - Own protocol of transporting.